 This is a function of the pipe geometry (dimension ratio) and material and may be estimated from:

-The wave celerity induced in PVC pipes are shown in Table 3-12.
-As PVC has a celerity about one third that of metallic pipes, analyses for metallic pipes should not be used to check PVC classes.
+The wave celerity induced in PVC and PE pipes are shown in the Tables below.
+As plastics have a celerity much lower than that of metallic pipes, analyses for metallic pipes should not be used to check PVC or PE pipe classes.

 |≤ DN 150||> DN 175|